 A learner-centered classroom doesn’t mean 25-30 individual lesson plans for each student.
 It’s about developing a student’s agency so they have a voice in their education, choices in how they learn and present that knowledge to others and engagement opportunities to access content in the best way for them.
 The school day includes instructional time with the teacher and opportunities to work independently, in pairs or with other students.
 Because their learning targets are transparent, students work with the teacher to determine what they need to accomplish to meet them and how they could show evidence of learning.
 Learning isn’t a mystery, and students have a greater understanding of what they need to learn and why.

-What does a report card from a personalized, competency-based education environment look like?
+What does a transcript from a personalized, competency-based education environment look like?

 In a personalized, competency-based system, there are clearly defined expectations for what mastery looks like for each learning target.
 This helps to ensure that all students are held to the same high standard and given the support they need to succeed at the highest levels.
-Download an example transcript.
+To see how a competency-based transcript functions, download these images or contact Mastery Transcript Consortium (MTC) for an interactive version.
+MTC is a national nonprofit membership organization that helps make mastery learning – or competency-based education – available to all learners.
+Because this approach does not generate traditional metrics, we co-create uniquely flexible and scalable learning records to solve the challenge of credentialing.
+MTC accelerates equitable access to and widespread implementation of mastery learning models, empowering students to showcase competencies and share evidence of their learning.